kodgireashutosh/flutter_media_player/README.md

 Video and Audio are available in package.
 3 files included in the lib folder :

-main.dart - Method is defined in this file audio_files.dart - For playing audio
-video_files.dart - for Playing Video
+main.dart - Method is defined in this file, Main Screen, audio_files.dart - For playing audio video_files.dart - for Playing Video

 Thanks for Reading
-Find me on Linkedin
+Find me on Linkedin :  www.linkedin.com/in/kodgireashutosh